devon-artmeier/bitmuldiv/README.md

                <-d>         - Set to division mode
                <-s [steps]> - Max division step count (default = 3)
                [value]      - Multiplier or divisor (integers only)

+## What About Fractions?

+Because this tool only deals with integers, if you want to include fractional multiplications and divisions, you should split them into separate calculations.

+For example, if you want to multiply by 1.5, then you should do a multiplication by 3 and then a division by 2.
+This is because 1.5 = 3/2.

+If you want to divide by 1.5, then you do a multiplication by 2 and then a division by 3.
+This is because a division is the same as a multiplication of the reciprocal of the value you want to divide by (in this case (n / (3/2)) -> (n * (2/3))).